seastan/lotr-lcg-set-generator/README.md

 **Usage**

-To run the workflow, go to the repo folder and follow these steps:
+To run the workflow, go to the root folder of this repo and follow these steps:

 - `.\env\Scripts\activate.bat` (Windows) or `source env/bin/activate` (Mac)
 - `python run_before_se.py` (or `python run_before_se.py <path to a different configuration yaml>` if you want to pass a different configuration file)
 - Open `setGenerator.seproject` in Strange Eons and run `Script/makeCards` script by double clicking it.
-  Once completed, close Strange Eons (wait until it finished packing the project).
+  Once completed, close Strange Eons and wait until it finished packing the project.
 - `python run_after_se.py` (or `python run_after_se.py <path to a different configuration yaml>` if you want to pass a different configuration file)

 For debugging purposes you can also run these steps using the Jupyter notebook (it doesn't use parallelism):